aws-samples/s3-object-lambda-dynamic-object-decryption/README.md

 ## Test the Sample
 ### Postman
-You can use Postman get request to test the sample. https://<AccessPointName>-<AccountId>.s3-object-lambda.<Region>.amazonaws.com
+You can use Postman get request to test the sample. https:// <AccessPointName> - <AccountId>.s3-object-lambda.<Region>.amazonaws.com
 ### AWS Cloudshell

 ### Clean up